tharansakthi/digital-garden-jekyll-template/_pages/index.md

 permalink: /
 ---

-# Welcome to Dr. SS' Notes
+# Welcome to Dr. S.S.'
+Notes

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
   You can start by exploring from the index of all [[Public]] notes published directly from my private knowledge collection.
 </p>

-## How to read this notes?
+## about these notes?
-- Simply explore.
 - If the notes seem incomplete, short and unconventional, then please understand, these notes were taken by me for my own purpose.
 It's more like a reference and repo in no particular format.
 - You can see more formal version of my writings at <a href="https://alvistor.com">alvistor.com</a>.